Student Disability Accommodation Policy and Procedure

 Disability is a physical or mental impairment that substantially limits one or more major life activities.

 A student is “qualified” if he or she “meets the academic and technical standards requisite to admission or to participation in the educational program or activity, with or without reasonable modifications to rules, policies, or practices; the removal of architectural, communication, or transportation barriers; or the provision of auxiliary aids and services.”

-Decisions about whether a student is a qualified student with a disability and what constitutes reasonable accommodation typically are made by the Director of Student Accessibility Services.
-An ADA Coordinator is also authorized to make disability accommodation decisions, such as in the Director’s absence or on appeal.
+Decisions about whether a student is a qualified student with a disability and what constitutes reasonable accommodation typically are made by the Director of Student Accessibility Services, or designee.
 Accommodations are considered on a case by case as well as a class by class (or program or activity) basis.
-In addition to academic accommodation, the Director makes accommodation determinations for other university programs and activities, such as residential and athletics programs, and works with other university departments such as Facilities Management, Parking Services, Residence Life, Office of the Registrar, Athletics, Auxiliary Services, and Student Activities to address special access and service issues related to a student's educational experience.
+In addition to academic accommodation, the Director, or designee, makes accommodation determinations for other university programs and activities, such as residential and athletics programs, and works with other university departments such as Facilities Management, Parking & Transportation Services, Residence Life, Office of the Registrar, Athletics, Auxiliary Services, and Student Activities to address special access and service issues related to a student's educational experience.
 Certain requests relating to medical or health issues may arise as disability accommodation requests or may be processed through other university processes, specifically: